 Heat oil, add garlic slices and stir fry until garlic just turn slightly brown.
 Add spinach stems and stir fry on high heat for about a minute.
 Add spinach leaves and stir fry until the leaves are just wilted.

 Add ikan bilis stock, century egg, sugar and wolfberries.
 Bring to a simmer for about a minute.
-Add Chinese wine and allow the wine to evaporate after a few seconds.
+Add Shaoxing wine and allow the wine to evaporate after a few seconds.
 Turn off the flame.
 Season the broth with light soy sauce if needed.

 Noob Cook Tips: